johnwcowan/r7rs-work/FuturesCowan.md

 evaluated when waited for.
 The `make-promises` procedure is the monadic pure procedure for futures.

-## Future-specific variables
+## Key-value pairs

-Each future (but not the main program or a promise) is associated with a number of *future-specific variables*.
-These are named by a symbol and associated with a single value, which can be written and read by the associated future.
-It is an error to try to read or write a future-specific variable from outside the future.
+Each future (but not the main program or a promise) is associated with a number of key-value pairs, where both keys and values are of any type.

+It is an error to try to read or write a key-value pair from outside the associated future.

 ## Blocking I/O